 Vibe: All the Yurts are Bigger in Texas

-If you’re looking for a glamping site that has the most yurts in Texas, look no further than Lucky Arrow Resort, west of Austin.
-The yurts have everything you need, like queen-sized beds, private raised platform decks, heating and air conditioning, and of course, a collection of vinyls with a turntable—just no private bathroom. #Roughingit.
+If you’re looking for a glamping site that has the most yurts in Texas, look no further than Lucky Arrow Resort, west of Austin in The Hill Country.
+The yurts have everything you need, like queen-sized beds, private decks, heating and air conditioning, and of course, a collection of vinyls with a turntable—just no private bathroom. #Roughingit.
 You’ll have to use the shared bathhouse that’s nearby the bougie Breezeway Cabins (those do have full bathrooms), and adjacent to the pool and beer garden.
 There's ziplining in the nearby town of Wimberley, should you want to crank up the adrenaline.

 Vibe: Ghost Town Luxe

 Why stay at a five-star hotel when you can stay in a bubble?
-Overlooking Big Bend National Park, the Basecamp Terlingua glamping experience offers everything from funky casitas to luxury tipis to exotic looking lotus tents, and yes, your own private bubble.
-Perks include wide-open views of the landscape, endless stargazing, and hot tubs.
+Overlooking Big Bend National Park, the Basecamp Terlingua glamping experience offers everything from funky casitas to luxury tipis to exotic-looking lotus tents, and yes, your own private bubble.
+Perks include wide-open views of the landscape, endless stargazing, and on-site hot tubs.